-Central banks have taken extraordinary measures to increase liquidity in the financial markets as a response to the financial crisis.
+Central banks have taken extraordinary measures to increase liquidity in the financial markets as a response to the financial crisis and the COVID-19 pandemic.
 If current facilities were rapidly removed or significantly reduced, this could have an adverse effect on the Issuer's ability to access liquidity and on its funding costs.